Gut Health and Weight Loss: The Role of the Microbiome

 Key Takeaways

-• Gut bacteria influence metabolism and appetite.
+• Gut bacteria significantly influence metabolism, appetite regulation, and inflammatory status.

-• Microbiome imbalance can slow weight loss.
+• Microbiome imbalance can slow or prevent weight loss through multiple mechanisms.

-• Lifestyle stressors affect gut health.
+• Lifestyle factors including stress, sleep, and diet quality affect gut health.

-• Digestive balance supports metabolic outcomes.
+• Digestive balance supports improved metabolic outcomes and sustainable fat loss.

 References